DigitalHistory-Lund/elam_stm_prep/README.md

 There is currently support five types of graphs:
 1. "default"
-    - This plot show each topic's nr, top 3 associated words and show their expected proportion in the corpus.
+    - This plot show each topic's number, top 3 associated words and show their expected proportion in the corpus.

 2. "hist"